About the Trinity Trail Preservation Association and the Lavon Lake trail

 During the next few years, Betty Hall, CPA, took over a treasurer, Selena Copeland replaced Andrea Calve as President, Charlie became Trail Steward, Penny Banks created our Newsletter, Jacci Perry became our Trail Ride Coordinator, Larry Vavroch became Vice President.
 Later Larry Kouba replaced Larry Vavroch, Keeley Helton became our Event organizer and then later was replaced by Amy Andrews.
 In 2003 Amy Andrews was elected President, Larry Kouba, Vice President; Betty Hall, Treasurer; Charlie Gaines, Trail Steward; Jill Korbelic, Secretary; Penny Banks, Newsletter; Berdine Eberhart, Events; Dawn Spence, Phone Committee; Cheryl Stroup, Trail Ride Coordinator; Tracy Matern, Public Relations; Pat Martin, Membership Chairman.
 In 2005 the election resulted in Tracy Matern, President; Tom Pollod, Vice President, Kendra Lara, Treasurer; Charlie Gaines, Trail Steward; Carole Kowitt, Secretary & Newsletter, Donna Carmickel, Maggie Sico, Elizabeth Lane, Paula Bennett, Events & Trail Ride Coordinators; Pat Martin, Membership Chairman; Leslie Harper, Grants; Berdine Eberhart, Phone Committee; Tom Eberhart, Web Master.

-The current TTPA board is made up of President Duke Monson, Vice President Stephane Van Dyke, Treasurer Amy Lester Dickerson, Secretary Sharon Berryman, Newsletter Brenda Rizos, Events Coordinator Paula Walker, Membership Christel Parish, Grant Coordinator Brenda Rizos, Trail Steward Steve Gander, Past President Tracy Matern, Public Relations Chris Churchill and Webmaster Mike Churchill.
+The current TTPA board is made up of President Duke Monson, Vice President Stephane Van Dyke, Treasurer Amy Lester Dickerson, Secretary Sharon Berryman, Newsletter Brenda Rizos, Events Coordinator Paula Walker, Membership Christel Parish, Grant Coordinator Tracy Matern, Trail Steward Duke Monson, Past President Tracy Matern, Public Relations Chris Churchill and Webmaster Mike Churchill.

 The TTPA Today